lukasleitao/Zumbi-Game/README.md

 password: zumbi2

 Game made with Unity.
-Game created by following a tutorial but any mods are welcome.
+Any mods are welcome.
 Feel free.